 After all, I came here in search of old Inca ruins in the jungle, but here I was in the desert in Ica near Paracas.
 For the adventurous soul it turned out there were a lot of things to do in Paracas.
 Like most tourists, my first plan was to take a direct bus to Arequipa and then Cusco to visit the famous Machu Pichu.

 But then I read something about Ica.
 A province south of Lima that is probably Peru’s best kept secret.
-For now, because it’s city Paracas is becoming more popular.
+For now, because Paracas is becoming more popular and for good reasons.
 One of the things to do in Paracas is Islas Ballistas where you can see sea lions and penguins.
 It was the main reason for me to visit Ica, but I enjoyed all the other things to do in Paracas just as much.

 The best things to do in Paracas

 My first stop was the small beach town of Paracas.
 I must be honest that Paracas town is not particularly nice.
 Besides the boulevard there are not a lot of things to do in Paracas itself.